tytydraco/yessleep/out/I_Am_Rotting_in_My_Apartment.md

 "It has come to our attention that you breached our agreement today."

 "What do you mean?"
-I shifted in my chair uncomfortably, my skin prickling from the cold.
+I shifted in my chair uncomfortably.

-The woman made a noise that sounded like an exasperated sigh.
+The person behind the glass gave an exasperated sigh.

 "When you signed with us, you agreed that no damage would come to the contents of your apartment."

 I was stunned.
 "With all due respect, I just moved in yesterday.
 I've barely had a chance to unpack."
-The voice remained silent, so I pressed further.
+The speaker remained silent, so I pressed further.
 "What damage could I have possibly done?"

 "All contents must remain undisturbed," the voice said, emphasis on the "all."
 She sounded more irritated than anything.
 "This especially includes organic materials.
 Did you gloss over that paragraph within your lease?"